dojo/framework/docs/en/routing/basic-usage.md

 ## Path & Query Parameters

 Path parameters are placeholders in the routing configuration that will match any value for the segment.
-The parameters are defined using curly braces, `{param}`.
+The parameters are defined using curly braces, for example: `{param}`.

 >src/routes.ts
 ```ts